bfreuden/kubernetes-cheat-sheet/README.md

 CONFIG_FILE=inventory/mycluster/hosts.yaml python contrib/inventory_builder/inventory.py ${IPS[@]}
 ```

-Then you certainly want to edit the ``inventory/mycluster/hosts.yaml`` file to replace node1, node2 and node3
+Then you *certainly* want to edit the ``inventory/mycluster/hosts.yaml`` file to replace node1, node2 and node3
 with actual hostnames of the machines because Kubespray will actually rename your machines to node1, node2 and node3!
+It can also be useful if you want to change the roles of your machines.

+You might want to have a look at the ``inventory/mycluster$ gedit group_vars/k8s-cluster/k8s-cluster.yml`` file since
+it is defining the Kubernetes configuration (like the default engine: docker or containerd).

+You might also want to have a look at the ``inventory/mycluster/group_vars/all/all.yml`` file.

 And finally launch Kubespray (and go out for lunch since it takes 45 minutes):